 and her side kick CERFboy, fighting against their nemesis Count Crackula.11 Unaware of all of this, just a year later, librarian Jean "netmom" Armour Polly published an article called Surfing the Internet12 on the University of Minnesota Wilson Library Bulletin, and shortly after that, Tom Mandel of Stanford Research Institute (SRI) wrote another one called Surfing the Wild Internet.13

-What all these examples have in common is that they evoke the fun of the web, but also the skill required to, well, surf it, as well as some sense of the fluidity, randomness, chaos, and even danger that it presented.14 Using the internet was a sport, something you did for fun, and temporarily, before hanging up your wet suit and returning to real life.15 Especially back then, when cities16 and interfaces were less smooth, people were less sad17 and personal computers were just beginning to become a thing, it perfectly captured this new, mysterious and seemingly bottomless place that was the internet18 (other exhausted geographic metaphors include cyberspace, the electronic frontier and the information superhighway).
+What all these examples have in common is that they evoke the fun of the web, but also the skill required to, well, surf it, as well as some sense of the fluidity, randomness, chaos, and even danger that it presented.14 Using the internet was a sport, something you did for fun, and temporarily, before hanging up your wet suit and returning to real life.15 Especially back then, when cities16 and interfaces were less smooth, people were less sad17 and personal computers were just beginning to become a thing, it perfectly captured this new, mysterious and seemingly bottomless place that was the internet18 - other exhausted geographic metaphors include cyberspace, the electronic frontier and the information superhighway.

 11 CERFnet, The Adventures of Captain Internet and CERF Boy, 1st ed.
 (San Francisco: CERFnet, 1991), https://archive.org/details/ CaptainInternetAndCERFBoyNumber1October1991/mode/2up.